NIMH-SCCN/callicog/README.md

 ```

 ### Run the web app
 The web app acts as the interface to the database.
-It allows the user to perform [experimental design](docs/experimental_design.md) and [access experimental data.](docs/data_reporting.md) Follow these links for more details.
+It allows the user to perform [experimental design](docs/experimental_design.md) and to [access experimental data.](docs/data_reporting.md) Follow these links for more details.

 To access the webapp:
 * Ensure the database is initialised